Marvin1003/webpack-installer/README.md

-# webpack-setup
+# webpack-installer

-**webpack-setup** is an installer to easily generate webpack configs.
+**webpack-installer** is an installer to easily generate webpack configs.

 ## Installation